The Circles - Book Two - Chapter 9 - A Lesson in Business

 Servants bowed at the opening of Shakh Awidan's pavilion to welcome the masterful personage who approached.
 Graceful in spite of the bulk of his well-muscled body, a tawny-skinned man strode into the entry, his green and yellow robes swirling about him like a sandstorm in the desert.
 The man, a masterpiece of the Haradric people, sported a black mustache and short, well-groomed beard which was fragrant with perfumed oil.
 Atop his head was a white turban, at its center a small aigrette composed of egret feathers caught by a ruby brooch, and at his side gently swung a sheathed scimitar.

-"Blessings unto you and welcome to my dwelling, Shakh Esarhaddon uHuzziya," smiled Awidan as he arose from the red and gold damask cushions where he had been reclining.
-Bowing from the waist, he brought the fingers of his right hand to his breast, then to his lips and finally to his forehead.
+"Welcome to my dwelling, Shakh Esarhaddon uHuzziya," smiled Awidan as he arose from the red and gold damask cushions where he had been reclining.
+Bowing from the waist, he brought the fingers of his right hand to his heart.

-"Silim, Shakh Awidan lûk-Nysmr."
+"Greetings, Shakh Awidan."
 The newcomer touched his heart and inclined his head.
 "May good fortune always seek you out and find you.
 I am greatly honored to be with you today."

 "Pray sit down, Shakh Esarhaddon, and enjoy the hospitality of my home."
 Awidan motioned to deep cushions surrounding a low table on the floor.
 "All that you see before you is yours."
 He made a sweeping flourish with his right hand.